Shipton, North Yorkshire: History

+In 1405 the Battle of Shipton Moor was fought as part of an unsuccessful rebellion against the rule of Henry IV.

 In 1655, Ann Middleton, a Yorkshire philanthropist and wife of the Sheriff of York, left £1,000 to build a grammar school in the village.
 She also left 20 shillings a year to the poor of Shipton.
 The grammar school stood until 1850, when the Lord of the Manor, the Hon.
 Payan Dawnay, knocked it down, and built a new one.

 The village public house was once known as The Bay Horse, and was originally built in 1730.
-It became The Dawnay Arms in Payan's lifetime and shows the family coat of arms over the door.
+It became the Dawnay Arms in Payan's lifetime and shows the family coat of arms over the door.
 It is a Grade II Listed building.

 Land to the north of the village was used as an airfield (RAF Shipton) during the First World War.
 In the Second World War it was the base of a crashed aircraft recovery unit and then the site was used between 1953 and 1993 as a location for a government command and control bunker.

 On the west side of the village lies the now abandoned Beningbrough railway station which opened in 1841 by the Great North of England Railway on the now East Coast Main Line first known as Shipton until 1898 it closed to passengers in 1958, and then to all traffic in 1965.